Yochengliu/Relation-Shape-CNN/docs/index.md

 - CNN has demonstrated its powerful visual abstraction capability for 2D images that are in the format of a regular grid.

-- Can we extend 2D grid CNN to 3D irregular configuration for point cloud analysis, by learning high-level geometric relation encoding for discriminative shape awareness?
+- Can we extend 2D grid CNN to 3D irregular configuration for point cloud analysis, by learning expressive geometric relation encoding for discriminative shape awareness?

 <h1 align = "center">RS-Conv: Relation-Shape Convolution</h1>